Am I More Pointwise or Pairwise? Revealing Position Bias in Rubric-Based LLM-as-a-Judge: Related Work

 Our work is positioned within the line of research on LLM-as-a-Judge and focuses on a previously underexplored issue in rubric-based evaluation.
 We identify position bias induced by rubric ordering and propose a simple, model-agnostic mitigation strategy.

 \paragraph{Evaluation Biases: } Similar to humans~\cite{chen-etal-2024-humans}, LLM-as-a-Judge also exhibits biases.
 A notable example is position bias: in a pair-wise evaluation setting, the model may tend to prefer either the first or the second response, depending on factors such as the model’s capability and the quality of the answers.
 This bias can be mitigated by swapping the order and performing evaluation twice~\cite{mtbench}.
 LLMs also show length bias, tending to assign higher scores to longer, more verbose responses~\cite{mtbench, tripathi2025pairwise}. ~\citet{shi-etal-2025-judging} argue that the quality gap between candidate responses has a significant impact on position bias, while length difference is not.
 In addition, an LLM may favor outputs generated by itself or by closely related models~\cite{chenbeyond, chen2025llm, mtbench}. \citet{wataoka2024selfpreference} explain this phenomenon by noting that LLMs tend to prefer responses with lower perplexity, and outputs generated by the same model or closely related models often have relatively lower perplexity.
 Related to our work, \citet{li2025evaluating} shows that different rubric orderings can affect the correlation between LLMs and human scores.
-We extend this line of work by explicitly framing this phenomenon as position bias and by proposing a balanced permutation scheme that both reveals and mitigates it.
+We extend this line of work by formulating rubric ordering effects as measurable position bias and by introducing a balanced permutation protocol for auditing and quantifying it.
+Our results further show that, under a matched inference budget, simple randomization often matches exact balancing, yielding a practical low-cost recommendation.